MahsaShokouhi/Future_Sales_Prediction/README.md

 ![Figure2](/images/fig2.png)

 ## Modelling

 - Train-test split: Keep the first 33 month for training and the last month for test
+- To evaluate and compare models, root mean squared error (rmse) was chosen as the average rmse was computed using 3-fold cross-validation.
 - Baseline model: Predict sales based on previous month (monthly sale for each item, at each shop = total sale for the previous month).
 The root mean squared error of prediction on the test set with baseline model is: 14.50

-### Create and Evaluate Models

-#### Linear model
+### Linear Model
+For linear model, feaures were scaled using standard scaling and principal component analysis was used to obtain uncorrelated predictors.
+Here are the rmse values during cross-validation and test:

-The average root mean squared error with 3-fold cross-validation: 5.86 The root mean squared error of prediction on the test set with linear regression is: 11.96
+The average rmse with 3-fold cross-validation: 5.86 The rmse of prediction on the test set: 11.96

-#### Light gradient boosting algorithm
+### Light Gradient Boosting Algorithm
+The model parameters were tuned duing cross-validation, which shows improved rmse for both cross-validation and test set:
-Root mean squared error with cross-validation: 5.46 The root mean squared error of prediction with light gradient boosting algorithm is: 11.17
+The average rmse with 3-fold cross-validation: 5.46 The rmse of prediction on the test set: 11.17

-## Feature importance
+## Feature Importance

 ![Figure3](/images/fig3.png)

-## Conclusion
+## Conclusions and Considerations

+- The model shows that the 4 most important predictors of future sales of a product at a store, in the order of importance are:
+   1. Store's monthly sales
+   2. Product's monthly sales
+   3. Previous month's sales of the product at the store
+   4. The store
+- A few more approaches were tested as summarized below, but did not improve the model performance:
+   - Extending item categoies by text-encoding the item category names
+   - Ensembling and combining linear and gradient boosting models, using either weighted averaging or stacking the two models.